gardanpm/STA_663_Final/README.md

    ## This Repository shows the implementation of Latent Dirichlet Allocation with collapsed gibbs sampling in python.

    ### - The detailled code can be found in document src
    The sampler file containing the actual function for the gibbs sampler.
 The utility file contains functions to prepare the data into usable tokens and titles while inference is made of only one function to print top words.
+The test file tests that some of out functions return the desired output

   ### - Examples on two datasets are implemented in Examples
   The dataset 20NewsGroup from sklearn and a dataset of articles from Reuter are used